lubuntu-team/manual/source/index.rst

 Welcome to the Lubuntu Manual!
 ==============================

 Welcome to the Lubuntu Manual!
 This is the official reference book for using Lubuntu.
 This manual covers many topics, such as installation instructions, applications Lubuntu provides, and much more!
+If you are using a long term support release of the Lubuntu there is a manual version for the long term support hosted at `Lubuntu Manual LTS <https://manual.lubuntu.me/lts/>`_

 What is Lubuntu?
 ----------------